-You will also get color-coded grocery lists along with the meal plans (which help cut down significantly on the time spent at the grocery store), and all the recipes that you want for that month.
+You will also get color-coded grocery lists that are pre-filled with the ingredients you need for the meals on your meal plan (which significantly cuts down on the amount of time spent at the grocery store, and helps you spend less money), and all the recipes that you want for that month.

-(My husband and I have tried MANY of the Eat at Home recipes and I can say that none of them have failed to please us.
-I haven’t come across one recipe that we haven’t liked, yet!)
+(My husband and I have tried A LOT of the Eat at Home recipes and I we haven’t come across a recipe that we don’t like!)

 After you get your meal plan, the recipes, and your grocery list – you’ll go grocery shopping, then you will go ahead and make the recipe that you have chosen for that night.

 You can choose to make the meal ahead of time, make freezer meals, a slow cooker meal, or go the traditional route.

 Then – you can sit back and enjoy dinner with your family without having to leave the house.

 You will get access to over 70 NEW recipes each month (they don’t repeat a single recipe within three months), as well as side dish and dessert recipes.